-Dennis is one of the founders of the Great Commission church movement.
-He has served as a pastor of several Great Commission churches over the past 46 years, helping plant churches in the Midwest and on the East Coast.
-He and Thelma have been married for over 41 years, and they have 9 children and 18 grandchildren.
-Dennis currently serves as a fellow pastor at Firehouse Church in Denver, CO.
+Dennis is one of the founding leaders in Great Commission Churches.
+He has served as a pastor of several Great Commission churches over the past 48 years, helping plant churches in the Midwest and on the East Coast.
+He and Thelma have been married for 45 years, and they have 9 children and 27 grandchildren.
+Dennis currently lives in the Denver, Colorado area.

 Herschel is one of the founders of Great Commission Churches.
 He has been married to his wife, Mardean, for over 62 years.
 They have four children, 18 grand children, and 17 great grandchildren.
 He has been a pastor for over 57 years.
 Herschel served as Director of International Ministries and later pioneered church planting for Great Commission churches in Europe.
 He and Mardean are presently living in Maryland.